 Consider a typical scenario: your development team spins up a Redis instance for caching.
 By default, Redis binds to all interfaces.
 If your firewall rules aren’t perfectly configured, that Redis port might be accessible from the internet.
 Automated monitoring catches this the same day it happens, allowing you to lock it down before anyone exploits it.

 The system also tracks changes over time.
 You can see exactly when new ports open, which services get updated, and how your attack surface evolves.
 This historical perspective is invaluable for understanding your security posture and proving compliance during audits.
+Setting up proper alerts for new open ports means you’re never caught off guard.

 Real-World Impact on Data Breach Prevention